Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 Recognising his dedication and spirit towards unique South-west coastal Indian cuisine, Chef Sriram was invited to open fine dining restaurant, Quilon in the heart of Westminster, London in 1999.
 Winning a Michelin star in 2008, the restaurant has retained its prestigious award ever since.
 Now you too can make a Michelin-star dish this Christmas.

 As one of the restaurant’s signature dishes, the Stuffed Quail Legs embodies Quilon’s unique blend of ethnic and progressive dishes, bringing out the lightness and multidimensional flavours of the ingredients.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.

 Though it may sound a bit complicated at first, it’s a lot easier to pull off than it looks!